RayHightower/RayHightower.com/_posts/2021-02-15-traction-entrepreneurial-operating-system-eos.markdown

 <a href="/blog/2021/02/09/traction-get-a-grip-on-your-business/"><img src="/images/Traction_EOS_Gino_Wickman_book.jpg" align="right" width="250" padding="10" alt="Traction: Get a Grip on Your Business" title="Traction: Get a Grip on Your Business" /></a>

 As we grow [Bridgetown Partners](https://BridgetownPartners.com), the leadership team is building the company on a foundation of systems and metrics.
 Systems enable everyone on the team to speak, listen, and think with a shared language and a common vocabulary.
-Clear metrics enable everyone to know that the company ship is on course.
+Clear metrics enable everyone to know that the ship is on course.
 The best metrics also give guidance on self-correction.

 Many books offer advice on systems and metrics: [E-Myth](https://www.amazon.com/Myth-Revisited-Small-Businesses-About-ebook/dp/B000RO9VJK/ref=sr_1_1?keywords=e-myth&qid=1613355495&sr=8-1) by Michael Gerber and [Scaling Up](https://www.amazon.com/Scaling-Up-Companies-Rockefeller-Habits-ebook/dp/B00O5RR7QO/ref=sr_1_1?keywords=scaling+up+verne+harnish&qid=1613353652&sr=8-1) by Verne Harnish are two well-known titles.
 After exploring several methodologies, I have chosen to base Bridgetown's systems on [Traction](https://www.amazon.com/Traction-Get-Grip-Your-Business-ebook/dp/B007QWLLV2/ref=pd_sim_b2b_2?pd_rd_w=c4Nqa&pf_rd_p=a07701e4-f565-442a-b97f-93ab23cbb7ef&pf_rd_r=50JEVWH606HHP9FENBA7&pd_rd_r=76de6f94-c918-4fa6-b4d1-788382fbe793&pd_rd_wg=Xkmov&pd_rd_i=B007QWLLV2&psc=1) by Gino Wickman.
 Bridgetown has great momentum.
 By refining our tools, we will accelerate our growth.